boomuroom/KClass/README.md

 # KClass

+Disclaimer: After working on this for a while I've come to the conclusion that there is an inherent flaw in the design of this system that I don't think can be solved.
+The case where an inherited method attempts to call a private method from the base class will end up failing because the private method is not inherited.
+I haven't come up with a solution for this problem, but I am aware of it's existence.

+Additionally, JavaScript supports better mechanisms to defining classes such as closures and the class syntax brought in by the ES6 standard.
+I'd suggest you use those depending on your needs.
+Closures can provide private variables and methods if you need them.

 KClass (or better name if you can suggest one) is a small set of functions to help simplify JavaScript programming.
 The goals for the project are:
 1. Simulating Classical-Inheritance.
 2. Provide private properties and methods